-Verizon is adding a termination fee of $0.0025 per SMS message segment sent from a Plivo long code number to Verizon.
+Verizon is adding a termination surcharge of $0.0025 per SMS message segment sent from a Plivo long code number to Verizon.
 We will pass this fee through to our customers at no markup.

 Are providers other than Plivo subject to this fee?

-All providers--not just Plivo--are impacted equally by this fee that Verizon is instituting.
+All providers – not just Plivo – are impacted by Verizon’s change fee.
 Plivo has made the decision to pass along the fee without any markup.

-Do I need to do anything, like change my Plivo numbers or account configuration?
+Do I need to do anything, like changing my Plivo numbers or account configuration?